Rhinox-Training/grpl-2.0/docs/index.md

 - Gizmo extension to generate 3D shapes in the scene view.

 To have a look at the documentation of Grapple Interaction Toolkit, [click here](pages/GRPL_IT/GrappleIT)

+## Grapple Samples
+Within the Grapple sample package are 2 scenes.

+- GRPLDemo, this scene uses all the system available in the Grapple Interaction Toolkit to showcase how they can be used.
+- GRPLGestureTester, this scene gives you the finger bending values and current gesture each hand is making.
+This is really useful for testing and tweaking new or existing gestures.

+To have a look at a more in depth explenation about the Grapple Sample scenes, click [here](https://rhinox-training.github.io/grpl-2.0/pages/GRPL_Samples/GRPLSamples.html)

+#License

+Apache-2.0 © Rhinox NV